 How to Cut Sweet Potatoes for Roasting

 To make sure the sweet potato pieces cook evenly, try to cut them all roughly the same size.
-This can be a little tricky depending upon the shape of your sweet potato.
-Here are my best tips for cutting.

 - Lay the cut side of each round down on your cutting board so that it rests flat.

 - Cut each round so that you have pieces that are roughly 1-inch in size.
 Very large rounds I cut into fourths or even sixths.
 Smaller rounds I cut in half.